trezor/blockbook/docs/api.md

     - *nonzero*: return only addresses/tokens with nonzero balance
     - *used*: return addresses/tokens with at least one transaction
     - *derived*: return all derived addresses/tokens
+- *filter*: specifies what tokens (xpub addresses/tokens) are returned by the request (default *nonzero*)
+    - *inputs*: Return transactions sending inputs to this address
+    - *outputs*: Return transactions sending outputs to this address
+    - *tokens*: Only return token transfers
+    - *0*: Omit all token transfers.
+Returns only base coin transactions.
-- *filter*: filter tokens by their GUID or 0 for non-token transfers.
-Set to the Token GUID (uint32) for coin types such as Syscoin, to filter transactions by that token.
-Set to 0 to show only non-token related transactions.
+    - *uint32*: Set to the Token GUID (uint32) for coin types such as Syscoin, to filter transactions by that token.

 Response: